 Place tortilla fourths onto the heated comal or griddle.
 Heat until soft but not crispy then flip to heat both sides.
 Remove from the comal, set aside on a dish and keep hot.

 Spray a 9 X 13 baking dish with a cooking spray.
 Spoon about one-third of the chicken mixture to just cover the bottom of the pan.
 Sprinkle with one-third of the cheese and top with one-half of the tortilla chips.

-Repeat and then top the last layer of tortillas with the remaining third of chicken mixture and top with cheese.
-Place in preheated 350-degree oven and bake uncovered for 20 minutes until cheese is bubbly.
+Repeat and then top the last layer of tortillas with the remaining third of the chicken mixture and top with cheese.
+Place in a preheated 350-degree oven and bake uncovered for 20 minutes until cheese is bubbly.

 Remove this Mexican chicken casserole from oven and top with chopped cilantro, optional.
 Serve with homemade pico de gallo or salsa and plenty of tortilla chips.

 We enjoy this Green Enchilada Casserole topped with our homemade pico and with tortilla chips.
-Also refried beans would be delicious with this dinner.
+Also, refried beans would be delicious with this dinner.

 - Olive oil

 - 4 cups cooked chicken two chicken breasts or 1 pound cooked chicken